Zipfile

 Configuration

-To configure the Zipfile Deployment Method, follow these straightforward steps:
+To configure the Zipfile Deployment Method:

 1. Log in to your WordPress admin dashboard.